FakeSloth/til/javascript/es6-modules.md

 };
 ```

-Importing them is similiar to python with the import from syntax.
+Importing them is similar to python with the import from syntax.
 In ES5, you would use `require`.

 ```js
 import Hello from 'app';
 ```

-You can also use `default` which is similiar to `module.exports` in ES5.
+You can also use `default` which is similar to `module.exports` in ES5.

 ```js
 // hero.js